Class Schedules and Catalog Background Image

 This course introduces students to the basic economic principles of microeconomics and macroeconomics.
 Topics include international economics, comparative economic systems, measurement, and methods.
 This course satisfies the economics requirement for graduation.

-HSENG 15: English Grammar 1
+HSENG 15: Everyday Grammar (Career Preparation)

 High School Credits: 5